-Are you wondering whether it's worth visiting Palomino during your Colombia travels?
-In below guide I will tell you why once you have arrived you will never want to leave.
+Are you wondering whether it’s worth visiting Palomino during your Colombia travels?
+In the below guide, I will tell you why once you have arrived you will never want to leave.

 I am a bit wary of writing this article about Palomino, Colombia.
 That is because I am not sure if I want to contribute to advertising this wonderful beach town even more.
 In case it becomes so popular that it loses all its charm.
 But I guess I cannot keep it all for myself, so I might as well tell you all about it.